New hedge funds bask in Exxon's climate spotlight

-May 26 (Reuters) - The successful board challenge against Exxon Mobil Corp casts a spotlight on two recently launched sustainability-focused investment firms that took opposite sides in the high-stakes battle: Engine No. 1 and Inclusive Capital Partners.
+(Reuters) -The successful board challenge against Exxon Mobil Corp casts a spotlight on two recently launched sustainability-focused investment firms that took opposite sides in the high-stakes battle: Engine No. 1 and Inclusive Capital Partners.

 Engine No. 1 set the spark in January by formally nominating four directors to Exxon’s board, accusing it of not moving fast enough to diversify away from fossil fuels.
 Inclusive Capital Partners sided with Exxon after its founder Jeffrey Ubben joined the energy giant’s board in March, and argued it was already working with the company to improve its technology in areas such as carbon capture.